sayyedrabeeh/system-Design/README.md

 ### Optimistic Locking vs Pessimistic Locking.

 ---
+When multiple users/programs try to update the same data at the same time, we need a way to prevent conflicts (like overwriting each other’s changes).

 #### **Pessimistic Locking**

 * Assumes **conflicts are likely**, so it prevents them by **locking data before access**.
 * A transaction locks the row/record/table, and no other transaction can modify it until the lock is released.

+The system puts a lock on the data when someone starts reading/updating it.
+Others who try to update the same data must wait until the lock is released.
+Good when conflicts are very likely.

 ### Example: